openscad/openscad/README.md

 ### Building for Linux/BSD

 First, make sure that you have git installed (git-core in debian).
-Once you've cloned this git repository, run the script that attempts to download the dependency packages for your system:
+Once you've cloned this git repository, download and install the dependency packages listed above using your system's package manager.
+A convenience script is provided that can help with this process:

     ./scripts/uni-get-dependencies.sh

-If this fails then you have to download and install the dependency packages on your own using your system's package manager.
 After installing dependencies, check their versions.
 You can run this script to help you:

     ./scripts/check-dependencies.sh

 Take care that you don't have old local copies anywhere (/usr/local/).
 If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.

+### Building for Linux/BSD on systems with older or missing dependencies

-If some are missing or old, then you can download and build dependencies into $HOME/openscad_deps as follows:
+If some of your system dependency libraries are missing or old, then you can download and build newer versions into $HOME/openscad_deps by running these commands:

     source ./scripts/setenv-unibuild.sh
     ./scripts/uni-build-dependencies.sh

-This may take an hour or two.
-Note it will not build huge deps like gcc or qt, only the main ones (boost, CGAL, opencsg, etc).
+This may take several hours.
+Note it will not build huge deps like gcc or qt, only the smaller ones (boost, CGAL, opencsg, etc).
 After completion, again check dependencies

     source ./scripts/setenv-unibuild.sh
     ./scripts/check-dependencies.sh